micksatana/pz-mod-michonnes-katana/README.md

 - Allow attaching a katana on a belt
 - Critical chance and damage is significantly increased.

 This mod preserves the Base Katana stats.
-The changes above are only applied to Michonne's Katana which will be added to your inventory upon spawning time ;-)
+The changes above are only applied to Michonne's Katana which will be added to your inventory upon spawning for the first time ;-)

+How to Make Katana magazine has the same spawning rate and places as the How to Use Generator magazine.

+Michonne's Katana has the same spawning rate as normal Katana.